An event for foodservice professionals to discover Japanese rice and Japanese rice products was held in Melbourne last month.

 • Iris Ohyama Inc. (packed cooked rice, mochi)

 Iris Ohyama Inc. developed sliceable mochi that is ready to consume after only three minutes in boiling water.
-Also the developers of rehydrating Alpha rice that was initially an outdoor product but has been popular during disasters in Japan.
+The company also developed rehydrating Alpha rice that was initially an outdoor product but has been popular during disasters in Japan.

 • Zen-Noh International Corporation (rice, sake)